darbyatNE/BIN6250-HMM_Feature_Engineering/README.md

 Look through the output in the notebook and in the figs/ and model/ directories

-Any Feedback is welcome, Thanks!
+Any feedback is welcome, Thanks!

 -Beb